normal-computing/pomelo/README.md

 ## Overview

 Welcome to Pomelo, an open-source initiative dedicated to advancing the state-of-the-art in DRAM specification formalization and tooling.
-Pomelo is part of a collaborative research partnership between Normal Computing and Fraunhofer IESE, focused on enhancing and extending the DRAMml modeling language and its associated tools.
+Pomelo is part of a  research program at Normal Computing focused on enhancing and extending the DRAMml modeling language and its associated tools.

 Pomelo aims to create robust datasets, benchmarks, and automated formalization frameworks to foster research and innovation in formal methods for hardware verification.